 If you think that the woods and around Rome are poor in enchanted corners and waterfalls you are mistaken.
-There are a lot of waterfalls near Rome, finding the ones closest to you is quite easy with a little search on the web and using apps for trekkers.
+There are a lot of waterfalls near Rome, finding the ones closest to you is quite easy with a little search on the web and using any good hiking apps.

 These are the waterfalls near Rome I usually visit to get relief from the city